ikus060/rdiffweb/README.md

 * Fix changes dates reported to exclude '.missing' entries
 * Fix display of filename containing `<` or `>` in file statistics view
 * Add swagger to document Rdiffweb API #325
+* Adjust quota settings to align with the nearest block size, preventing the 'Setting user's quota is not supported' error.

 ## 2.9.7 (2025-02-19)